robertwenner/comics/doc/outputs.md

 The template can access these variables:

-* `svg`: a SVG drawing of frames for the comic sizes, can be embedded in HTML.
+* `svg`: an SVG drawing of frames for the comic sizes, can be embedded in HTML.

 * `min`, `max`, and `avg` for `width` and `height`, i.e., `minwidth` and